gbif/gbif-doi/README.md

 ##How to use this library

-The consumer of this library must decide which provider of the service [DoiService](/src/main/java/org/gbif/doi/service/DoiService.java) prefer to use, the provided implementations are [DataCiteService](/src/main/java/org/gbif/doi/service/datacite/DataCiteService.java) and [EzidService](/src/main/java/org/gbif/doi/service/ezid/EzidService.java);
+The consumer of this library must decide which provider of the service [DoiService](/src/main/java/org/gbif/doi/service/DoiService.java) that they prefer to use.
+The provided implementations are [DataCiteService](/src/main/java/org/gbif/doi/service/datacite/DataCiteService.java) and [EzidService](/src/main/java/org/gbif/doi/service/ezid/EzidService.java);
 both implementations require an username and password to connect to the specific service.